Sonic Youth: Later DGC period: 2000–2006

-On July 4, 1999, Sonic Youth's instruments and stage equipment were stolen during a tour in Orange County, California.
+On July 4, 1999, Sonic Youth's instruments and stage equipment were stolen from their tour van in Orange County, California.
 Almost 30 guitars and basses were stolen; some were recovered over the next 13 years.
-Forced to start from scratch with new instruments, they released the album NYC Ghosts & Flowers in 2000 and opened for Pearl Jam during the east coast leg of that band's 2000 tour.
+Forced to start from scratch with new instruments, they released the O'Rourke-produced album NYC Ghosts & Flowers in 2000 and opened for Pearl Jam during the East Coast leg of that band's 2000 US tour.

 In 2001, Sonic Youth collaborated with French avant-garde singer and poet Brigitte Fontaine on her album Kékéland.
-The following year, Sonic Youth participated in the first outing of the All Tomorrow's Parties music festival and curating the ensuing compilation album.
-The album Murray Street was released in 2002 and saw the addition of Jim O'Rourke as a full-time member on guitar, bass, and keyboards.
-During this period the band participated in the production of the documentary film Kill Your Idols, directed and produced by Scott Crary and covering the history of punk rock in New York City.
-The film was released in 2004.
+The following year, they participated in the first outing of the All Tomorrow's Parties music festival and curated the ensuing compilation album.
+Murray Street, their first album with O'Rourke as an official member, was released in 2002.
+During this period the band participated in the production of the 2004 documentary film Kill Your Idols, directed and produced by Scott Crary and covering the history of punk rock in New York City.

 In 2003, Sonic Youth released a split 7-inch single with Erase Errata.
-The next Sonic Youth album, Sonic Nurse, was also released in 2004.
+The next Sonic Youth album, Sonic Nurse, was released the following year.
 The band was slated to perform in the 2004 Lollapalooza tour along with acts such as the Pixies and the Flaming Lips, but the tour was canceled due to lackluster ticket sales.
-O'Rourke departed in 2006 and was replaced by bassist Mark Ibold for touring purposes, but Ibold later became a full-time member.
-He had earlier been part of Pavement and worked with Gordon in Free Kitten.
+O'Rourke departed in 2006 and was replaced by Pavement bassist Mark Ibold, who had played with Gordon in Free Kitten, for touring purposes; Ibold later became a full-time member.